drkpxl/city_shadow/codebase.md

             if poly.is_empty or not poly.is_valid:
                 continue

-            # If it's a big industrial area, we can subdivide or treat as one footprint
             if ind.get('landuse_type'):
-                # For large industrial landuse, optionally subdivide
+                # If it's a large industrial area, optionally subdivide
-                # (You can keep it simpler if you prefer)
                 area = poly.area
                 if area > 1000:
-                    # Buffer inward to create multiple smaller building footprints
+                    # Example: buffer inward to break it up
                     buffered = poly.buffer(-2.0)
                     if buffered.is_valid and not buffered.is_empty:
                         footprints.append({